saltstack/salt-get-started/config/functions.md

 ```

 Execution functions (short for "remote execution functions") are the commands
-that you call from the `salt` command line, and they start with `salt.module.*`.
+that you call from the `salt` command line, and they start with `salt.modules.*`.

-(Bit of trivia: Execution functions start with `module.*` since they were the
+(Bit of trivia: Execution functions start with `modules.*` since they were the
 first and only modules available in the initial versions of Salt.
 If Salt is
 ever rewritten we should probably start these with `execution.*` instead.)